johnnygerard/fem-galleria-slideshow-site/README.md

 # Frontend Mentor | Galleria slideshow site
 This is my solution to the [Galleria slideshow site challenge](https://www.frontendmentor.io/challenges/galleria-slideshow-site-tEA4pwsa6) from [Frontend Mentor](https://www.frontendmentor.io/).

+The gallery page significantly deviates from the original design, mainly through the use of a single column size.
+This offers a robust and scalable solution because paintings can be reordered, added, or removed while maintaining their aspect ratio and the masonry layout.

 [![project status](https://img.shields.io/badge/status-solution%20published-success?style=for-the-badge)](https://www.frontendmentor.io/solutions/galleria-slideshow-site-zUwKdEn5YJ)

  ## Tech Stack